wf4ever/ro-manager/src/roverlay/roverlay.md

 > The examples above show graph and SPARQL endpoint options.
 These are in anticipation of performance improvements for (say) chembox, and will not be part of theinitial implementation.

 ## roverlay deployment plans

+Update setup.py so the relevant modules get installed from PyPI, etc.

 Initial deployment on Andros.